Persian Salad ~ An Easy, Refreshing Chopped Salad with a Twist of Lime

 What makes these kinds of salads so easy and appealing is that there’s no salad spinner involved.
 All that’s needed is a bit of chopping, a few squeezes of fresh lime, a drizzle of olive oil and a few tosses with a spoon to combine.
 I rinse the veggies and pat them dry with paper towels which saves me from pulling out the dreaded salad spinner.

-- 6 small seedless cucumbers, chopped into bite size pieces.
+6 small seedless cucumbers, chopped into bite size pieces.
 If you can only find regular cucumbers, peel the skin and remove the seeds.
 You may need only 2-3 regular medium size cucumbers.

-- 1 pint of cherry tomatoes, slice the tomatoes in half or quarters depending on their size
+1 pint of cherry tomatoes, slice the tomatoes in half or quarters depending on their size

-- 1-2 limes, depending on their size.
+1-2 limes, depending on their size.
 You need a couple of good squeezes of lime juice

-- 3-4 tablespoons of olive oil.
-I used unfiltered extra virgin.
+3-4 tablespoons of olive oil

-- Sea salt and fresh cracked pepper to taste
+Salt and fresh cracked pepper to taste

 Put the vegetables in a large bowl.
 Add the olive oil, salt, pepper, lime juice and honey to a separate small bowl and whisk to combine.
 Taste, adjust the both the lime juice and the honey, adding more if needed.
 You don’t want to make the dressing overly sweet by adding too much honey.
 There should be a nice balance of citrus and sweet.
 Stir the dressing into the vegetables.
 Toss to combine.
 Adjust the salt and pepper and add the mint (if using).
 Serve and Enjoy!